Icosa-dev/Alzipar-Dictionary/Rules/Grammar and Word Order/WordOrder.md

 7. Color
 8. Origin, Material, or Purpose

-For example to describe "Three tasty large, fresh, black coffees" in the language would be *Tirah Kopiun Lakirin Kabirin Friskin Iswedin* which translates literally to "Three coffee tasty big fresh black".
+For example to describe "Three tasty large, fresh, black coffees" in the language would be *Tirah Kopiun Lakirin Kabirin Friskin Aswadin* which translates literally to "Three coffee tasty big fresh black".